-Assessment OF Learning (Summative Assessments) are assessments of student learning.
+Summative assessment is the assessment OF student learning.
 They are given at a point in time to measure the students’ achievement in relation to a clearly defined set of standards.
 These assessments are given after learning is supposed to occur.
 The results of these assessments have a variety of uses.
 They are used to report to the community the academic proficiency of students in both the community and the state.
 They are used to assist both school districts and the Department of Education in making decisions about the effectiveness of the curriculum used, the number of staff to hire, the goals of professional development, and budgetary needs.
 Students and parents use the information from these assessments to make personal decisions and set personal goals.
 Community members use the information for promotional and budgetary decisions.

 Statewide Assessment Data

 A variety of summative assessments are used in the state of Iowa to meet federally and state mandated assessment requirements.
 Student achievement data is reported annually in the Annual Condition of Education Report and in the State Report Card.

 Iowa currently uses the Iowa Assessments as the federally required annual statewide assessment.
 The following subtests are used for federal reporting:

 - Reading (given in 2 parts for 3-8 grades and 1 test for grades 10 and 11)